-Bedale High School will obtain the views of all children (pupil voice) to shape provision in school.
+Bedale High School will obtain the views of all children (pupil voice) to shape all provision in school.
 In addition, it is vital that the views and aspirations of children and young people with SEND are listened to and they are supported to achieve their aspirations as far as possible.
-Bedale High School's Senior leaders, faculty leaders, heads of key stage, Governors and SENDCo undertake pupil voice and consult with children on a regular basis.
+Bedale High School's Senior leaders, faculty leaders, Heads of Key Stage, Governors and SENDCo undertake pupil voice and consult with children on a regular basis.
+We also ensure that if there is a need for pupil voice through student council or pupil panels that these processes are inclusive of all pupils.

 5. What arrangements are in place for assessing and reviewing children and young people's progress towards outcomes?
-Please can you explain what opportunities are available to enable you to work with parents and young people as part of this assessment and review?
+What opportunities are available to enable you to work with parents and young people as part of this assessment and review?